apache/opennlp/dev/README-mecab-dictionaries.md

 ## Step 2: unpack with the installer

-The installer extracts only the files a `MecabDictionary` reads (`*.csv`, `*.def`, and `dicrc`), flattens them into the target directory, and by the same flattening makes it impossible for an archive path to escape that directory:
+The installer extracts only the dictionary payload: the `*.csv` and `*.def` files a `MecabDictionary` reads, plus the `dicrc` configuration file the distributions ship alongside them.
+It flattens the entries into the target directory, and by the same flattening makes it impossible for an archive path to escape that directory:

 ```java
 import java.nio.file.Path;